Hayapurchase/htcanvas/README.md

 4. Pick a **Filter** from the dropdown (e.g. *Grayscale*, *Sepia*, *Blur*) to instantly style the whole canvas, or hit **Reset** to remove it.
 5. Hit **Clear** to start over or **Save** to download your artwork as `htcanvas.png`.
+6. Use **Export SVG** to download a resolution-independent vector version of your artwork that can be edited in tools like Adobe Illustrator or Inkscape.

 ### Keyboard Shortcuts